kjreedseq/2022_MIP_280A4_final_project/nano_report.md

 	1367327 (95.69%) aligned >1 times
 	95.77% overall alignment rate

 There is a 95.77% overall alignment to the reference genome, most of which aligned > than 1 time.
-This is likely due to the use of total RNA in the library prep.
-This is likely to be most mRNA and rRNA.
-There was 4.23% of reads that did not align at all to the reference.
+The multiple alignments are likely due to the use of total RNA as the source for this data.
+These reads are probably mRNA and rRNA from the host.
+4.23% of reads that did not align at all to the reference and these are the reads that are most interesting - perhaps there are viral sequences there!

 ## Step 8: Assemble unmapped reads

 Assembly was performed using SPAdes with the following command:

 ```
+kjreed@thoth01:~/2022_MIP_280A4_final_project$ \
  spades.py -o FoCo_virilis_R1_spades_assembly \
   -s FoCo_virilis_R1_not_mapped.fastq \
   -m 24 -t 48